masinde70/Atrial-Fibrillation/README.md

 ## **An algorithm that automatically detects atrial fibrillation and other arrhythmias from the ECG signal.**

+## **Atrial Fibrillation**
+Atrial fibrillation (AFib) is a condition where the heartbeat becomes erratic and the upper chambers of the heart quiver and shake.
+If there’s a lurking blood clot, this shaking can break it loose and send it up through the blood vessels to the brain, where it can cause a stroke.
+People with AFib have a 5 times greater likelihood of having a stroke, and doctors typically put patients with the condition on blood-thinning medications that prevent clots

 - Arrhythmia: An irregular heart rhythm.
 - Sinus Rhythm: The normal, regular heart rhythm, paced by the sinus node.
 - Atrial fibrillation: An irregular rhythm caused by multiple, haphazard depolarizations across the atria.